 Step 2: Animation Cpp File

-OK now you have written your amazing new animation you have to add it to the PDE file so that it will actually play on the cube
+OK now you have written your amazing new animation you have to add it to the Cube class so that it will actually play on the cube

 Step 4: Increase The Heap Size